trailofjohn/PDF-Autoscroller/README.md

 # PDF Autoscroller for Obsidian

+Human Text :

+This is vibe coded.
+efficiency is a dream here (probably) when I use it the pdf scrolls.
+I have no idea why or how.
+But it scrolls.
+Not bad for 20 mins and 3 prompts

+AI Text :

 Automatically scroll your PDF files inside Obsidian at a smooth, customizable pace.
-Experience buttery-smooth reading right from your workspace!
+Experience smooth reading right from your workspace!

 https://github.com/user-attachments/assets/demo.mp4 (Or view via `./demo/demo.mp4` locally)